Switching of the airway and esophagus (GB#105A04)

 ●swallowing action called 嚥下

-Swallowing things is called “嚥下, En-ge” (swallowing / deglutition) in Japanese technical terms.
+Swallowing is called “嚥下, En-ge” (swallowing / deglutition) in Japanese technical terms.
 Although it seems that it is not a mistake when reading on the net as a general term as “EN-KA”, it may not be able to communicate in the medical field.
-When eating rice, before the swallowing, there is an action called “咀嚼, So-shaku” (chewing / mastication) that chews or grinds.
+When eating foods, before the swallowing, there is an action called “咀嚼, So-shaku” (chewing / mastication) that chews or grinds.

 ●Swallowing at least three stages of flow work